att-innovate/netQuil/docs/getting-started.rst

 .. code-block:: python
     :linenos:

+    from netquil import *
     from pyquil import Program
     from pyquil.gates import *
-    from netquil import *

 Define Agents
 =============
 Agents are nodes in our quantum network.
-Each Agent should extend the agent class and define a ``run`` function, allowing that Agent to run on its own thread.
-Agents can send and receive quantum and classical information, as well as define source and target devices that ingress and egress information must pass through.
-They also maintain local clocks that increment based on traffic, a network monitor recording their traffic, and a list of qubits and classical bits that they manage.
+Each Agent should extend the agent class and define a ``run`` function, allowing that agent to run on its own thread.
+Agents can send and receive quantum and classical information, as well as define source and target devices that ingress and egress information must pass through, respectively.
+They also maintain local clocks that increment based on traffic and the delay that devices return, a network monitor recording their traffic, and a list of qubits and classical bits that they manage.

-All Agents should share the same PyQuil program that they can modify to simulate network traffic.
+All agents should share the same PyQuil program that they can modify to simulate network traffic.
-The program can be explicitly attached to each Agent if presimulation computations must be done, or be omitted as set default.
+The program can be explicitly attached to each agent if presimulation computations must be done, or be omitted to default to a blank program.

 .. code-block:: python
     :linenos:

+    from netquil import *
     from pyquil import Program
     from pyquil.gates import *
-    from netquil import *

     class Alice(Agent):
         def run(self):
-           a, b = self.get_qubits()
+           a, b = self.qubits
-           p = self.get_program()
+           p = self.program

     class Bob(Agent):
         def run(self):